 … is all about sharing what I learned from my own experiences, before I totally forget what it was all about.

-The decision to make this the first in what I plan to be a series about public speaking, was prompted by the fact that in the last year or so I’ve coached several people who were speaking at weddings.
+The decision to make this the first in what I plan to be a series about public speaking, was prompted by the fact that in the last couple of years I’ve coached several people who were speaking at weddings.
 It was a very rewarding experience for me; and it reminded me that on this very important day – the most important day in many lives – there are extra pressures in addition to the usual ones that attend public speaking commitments.
+Then in 2017 my elder daughter was married.
+Preparing to speak at her wedding confirmed to me what I’d always suspected: it’s not easy!
+I delayed completion of my book until after that wonderful event, which gave me the opportunity to add what I’d learned.

 My first book, Back to the Black: how to become debt-free and stay that way, was based on my own recovery from debt, and the book serves as a manual for the ever-increasing number of people facing debt problems.
 If what I wrote helps you to get out of debt, the experience will have served its purpose.